The McClannahan Family Story

 Let’s stop here.

-2. Why sell the McClannahan Summit land?
+Why sell the McClannahan Summit land?

-This brings us to point two: why sell the McClannahan Summit land?
 As their kids grew up and Mitch and Candace moved away, they came to the realization that it was time to sell, and it would make for a great development opportunity.
 They also own other properties and wanted to reprioritize.
 Rather than selling it on the open market – after all, Candace’s family is in the Real Estate business – he wanted to go a different route that would offer more flexibility.
-Mitch had heard of MonteVista Homes being a quality builder with a good reputation and chose to partner!
-Now, here we are today turning the once barren land into a beautiful community that many generations ahead can enjoy.
+Mitch had heard of MonteVista Homes being a quality builder with a good reputation and chose to partner.
+Here we are today turning the once barren land into a beautiful community that many generations ahead can enjoy.

-THANK YOU for taking the time to read this story!
+Thank you for taking the time to read this story.
 As a future homeowner (crossing our fingers here), we hope you enjoy the history, the community, and your home for many years to come!

 Thank you to Mitch and Candace for choosing MonteVista Homes to develop the land into what is now McClannahan Summit.
 What once was their family’s land will now be home to many, and we have you to thank for that.
 We appreciate the relationships that have formed – our team has enjoyed getting to know the family throughout the process.
 Thank you for allowing us to share your story.